bguiz/js-standards/content/es5/comments.md

 When a function is commented, adhere to a standard format throughout the code base.
 The standard should be decided based on the choice of documentation pre-processor chosen.
-If no documentation pre-processor has been chosen, default to adhering to the format expeected by [JSDoc](http://usejsdoc.org/about-getting-started.html)
+If no documentation pre-processor has been chosen, default to adhering to the format expected by [JSDoc](http://usejsdoc.org/about-getting-started.html)

 ```javascript